POSCO: POSCO in other developing countries

 POSCO have pursued investment opportunities in other developing countries such as Vietnam and Mexico.
 It was announced in August 2006 that POSCO will build a large-scale steel mill in southern Vietnam.
 POSCO plans to build the US$1 billion plant in two phases for hot-rolled by the end of 2012 and cold rolled products by the time of December 2009.
 When completed, the mill is expected to produce three-million tons of steel products annually.
 Posco also plans to build a $250 million plant in the city of Altamira, Mexico, to produce 400,000 tons of galvanized steel sheet a year for automakers.
 The venture will be Posco's first wholly owned steel-plate plant in North America.
 Posco began construction in early 2008, and started operations in 2009, producing galvanized and galvannealed steel.

 On June 30, 2006, POSCO completed the construction of its sixth continuous galvanizing line (CGL) at its Gwangyang mill in the South Jeolla Province.
 With this new addition, POSCO becomes the no.2 producer of sheet-steel just behind ArcelorMittal.
 In early 2007, Warren Buffett's Berkshire Hathaway purchased a 4% stake in POSCO.
-In 2014 they sold their share.
+Berkshire sold its share later in 2014.
 In February 2013 POSCO signed a Memorandum of Understanding with Afferro Mining, Inc, with a view to developing iron ore resources in Cameroon.

-In November 2013, the completion of steel plant construction in Cilegon, Indonesia is scheduled.
-It is predicted that the annual production capability of this plant will be 3 million tons of molten iron.
-On July 31, 2012, the moving-in ceremony of 4 large steel structured pillars surrounding integrated steel mill furnace was held.
+In December 2013, the steel plant Krakatau Posco in Cilegon, Indonesia began operation.
+Its annual production capability is 3 million tons of steel.
+Posco Holdings opened a 25,000-ton lithium hydroxide factory in Güemes, Argentina in October 2024.